hilarioDaniel/AutoMLProject/README.md

 from the source directory.
 Maybe you need to be the administrator to install the program.

-# Runing the EDA and AutoML
+# Running the EDA and AutoML

+Type here what is ...

 # Support
 If you encounter any issues or have questions, open an issue on GitHub or contact us at daniel.hilario@ufu.br